WHAT IS MEDICAL GAP COVER?

 Up to 75% of all Medical Aids do not pay Specialists’ bills in full.
 In fact, most only pay 1/3rd of the Specialist’s bill for in-hospital procedures.
 In addition, Medical Aids are passing on more expenses to their members in the form of co-payments, deductibles and sub-limits.
 These additional and unexpected financial expenses (shortfalls) become a burden unless you have GAP Cover.

-The extent of cover and the cost there-of will be dependant on:
+The extent of cover and the cost there-of will be dependent on:

-A) The age of the oldest member or dependant at the time of submitting your application.
+A) The age of the oldest member or dependent at the time of submitting your application.

 B) Whether you select a Family pricing or an Individual-Member pricing option.

 C) The categories or shortfalls you wish to protect against.

 CATEGORIES OF GAP COVER BENEFITS:

 - Gap Benefit – provides up to 500% additional cover where Specialists in-hospital charge more than your medical aid will pay.